-Think of a cluster alias as a distributed virtual clusterwide network interface.
+You can think of a cluster alias as a distributed virtual clusterwide network interface.
 In that sense, a cluster alias is conceptually similar to an ifconfig alias, where a single physical network interface responds to more than one IP address.